SYK-08/nuttx/README.md

     built under the Linux VM is not a possibility.

   - The Cygwin environment.
-Instructions for installation of Cygwin on a Windows system are provided in the following paragraph, "Installing Cygwin".
+Instructions for installation of Cygwin on a Windows system is provided in the following paragraph, "Installing Cygwin".
 Cygwin is a mature, well-tested, and very convenient environment.
 It is especially convenient if you  need to integrate with Windows tools and files.
-Downsides are that the installation time is very long and the compile times are slow.
+The downsides are that the installation time is very long and the compile times are slow.

   - Ubuntu/Bash shell under Windows 10.
 This is a new option under Windows 10.
 See the section "Ubuntu Bash under Windows 10" below.
     This is an improvement over Cygwin if your concern is compile time;
-    its build performance is comparable to native Linux, certainly better than the Cygwin build time.
+    Its build performance is comparable to native Linux, certainly better than the Cygwin build time.
 It also installs in a tiny fraction of the time as Cygwin, perhaps 20 minutes for the basic Ubuntu install (vs. more than a day for the complete Cygwin install).